First published in the Barrack-Room Ballads section of The Seven Seas (Methuen, London, 1896). It is listed in ORG as No 686.

 - Cambridge Edition (2013) Ed.
 Thomas Pinney, p.
 450.

-This is close to traditional Ballade format with six stanzas of eight lines, although with a refrain of four lines rather than the usual single line.
-For the first and last stanzas, the refrain forms the last four lines of the stanza, for the remainder it is additional to the eight lines of each stanza.
+This is close to the traditional Ballade format with six stanzas of eight lines, although with a refrain of four lines rather than the usual single line.
+For the first and last stanzas, the refrain forms the last four lines of the stanza; for the remainder, it is additional to the eight lines of each stanza.

 In 1899, G.F.
 Monkshood wrote:

 ’If Barrack-Room Ballads has had any superior in the last twenty years, that superior is The Seven Seas, and that only.’

 He then listed the poems that he felt made this so, and second on his list was ‘..the song of The Jacket’.
 (Rudyard Kipling, An attempt at an Appreciation, Greening & Co., 1899)

 A year later, Richard Le Galliene wrote of the Barrack-Room Ballad section of The Seven Seas:

 ‘… the strength of this second instalment is in their humour, in the delightful devil-may-care fun of “The Shut-Eye Sentry” and “The Jacket” …’ (Rudyard Kipling, A Criticism, – John Lane, The Bodley Head, London & New York, 1900)

 At the same time, an opposing view on “The Jacket” could be found in The Spectator

 ‘…it represents the worst type of Mr Kipling’s ballads”, was its judgement, quoted in A Kipling Primer, (F.L.Knowles, Chatto & Windus, London, 1900).